stefankeys/OtakingHugo/content/panty-stocking.md

 title: Panty and Stocking with Garterbelt Review
 sub_title: " 'I can't stop myself from doing the things I want to do.
 And right now, the thing I want to do the most is to crush you.' - Panty Anarchy "
 Date: 2021-10-12
 LastMod:
+type: a
 ---

 [Back to Catalog](/)

 When I first saw Panty and Stocking I was put off by the cartoony art-style but I guess it has grown on me, occasionally it’ll break into an anime art-style during the magical girl, pole-dancing, stripping transformation.
 The art-style is kinda like the Power-Puff girls, and in fact the whole thing is littered with references to Western pop culture.
-I and ThoughtAgent went over many of these references in our [YouTube Discussion](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DlmrYpqHudsg%26t%3D2412s&sa=D&source=editors&ust=1634044229272000&usg=AOvVaw1LhrFmzXY2qwmR4xjwlQ8H).
+I and Thoughtypeent went over many of these references in our [YouTube Discussion](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DlmrYpqHudsg%26t%3D2412s&sa=D&source=editors&ust=1634044229272000&usg=AOvVaw1LhrFmzXY2qwmR4xjwlQ8H).
 The characters cuss and curse a lot, there's a lot of "fucking", "slut", "whore" and that sort of thing which is kind of the appeal of the anime, basically something with raunchy humour but in a western cartoon art style.

 Earlier I said it was a bit like the powerpuff girls, that is true when it comes to the artstyle and the monster of the week approach it takes.
 I would also say it is also a parody of magical girls anime, honestly at this point it feels like there are more parodies and subversions of magical girls anime than the real thing being made if we exclude the franchises like Precure.